.

 IN MAN:

-to Rocky mountain spotted fever, but no rash.
-12 to 14 day incubation
+Similar to Rocky mountain spotted fever, but no rash.
+12 to 14

-and prodrome consisting of malaise, back pain and nausea, the patient
+day incubation period and prodrome consisting of malaise, back pain and nausea,

-sudden fever, bradycardia, and headache.
-Leukopenia and absolute
+the patient develops sudden fever, bradycardia, and headache.
+Leukopenia and

 DIAGNOSIS:

-to identify in peripheral blood smears but can attempt to identify
+Not easy to identify in peripheral blood smears but can attempt

-in leukocytes.
-An IFA assay that may be used to diagnose infection is
+to identify organisms in leukocytes.
+An IFA assay that may be used to diagnose

 TREATMENT: